fpgadeveloper/rpi-camera-fmc/docs/source/petalinux.md

 ### Video pipe settings

 The `media-ctl` command can be useful in debugging issues with your video pipe design.
-Below we show an example of the `media-ctl -p /dev/media0` output, which shows each of the elements in the video pipe as well as how they are connected and configured.
+Below we show an example of the `media-ctl -d /dev/media0 -p` output, which shows each of the elements in the video pipe as well as how they are connected and configured.

 ```
-zcu104rpicamfmc20221:~$ media-ctl -p /dev/media0
+zcu104rpicamfmc20221:~$ media-ctl -d /dev/media0 -p
 Media controller API version 5.15.19

 Media device information